-DRS Minimum Requirement Cameras - Specification detailed in paragraph 1.2.1.
-Technology Approved ball-tracking technology.
-Approved sound-based edge detection technology.
-Third Umpire Jurisdiction Umpire Reviews and Player Reviews Replays that can be used Any replay, stump microphone audio or technology detailed in paragraph 3.8.1 below.
-ICC Technical Officer The ICC shall appoint an independent technology expert (ICC Technical Officer) to be present at every series to assist the third umpire and to protect the integrity of the DRS process.
+Replays that can be used The third umpire shall only have access to replays of any camera images.
+Other technology which may be in use by the broadcaster for broadcast purposes (for example, ball-tracking technology, sound- based edge detection technology, and heat-based edge detection technology) shall not be used during Umpire Reviews.
+Any replay, stump microphone audio or technology detailed in paragraph 3.8.1 below.
+ICC Technical Officer Not required.
+The Home Board shall appoint an independent technology expert (ICC Technical Officer) to be present at every series in which the DRS is used to assist the third umpire and to protect the integrity of the DRS process.

-1.2.3 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraphs 2 (Umpire Review) and 3 (Player Review) below.
+1.1.6 The Home Board shall ensure that a separate room is provided for the third umpire and that he/she has access to the television equipment and technology (where DRS is used) so as to be in the best position to facilitate the referral and/or consultation processes referred to in paragraphs 2 (Umpire Review) and 3 (Player Review) below.